 65 Year Old Starting on Elliptical

 Age should never stop you from being fit and healthy.
-In fact, a 65-year-old starting on an elliptical can enjoy the benefits of this amazing aerobic workout when they follow the proper protocol.
+A 65-year-old starting on an elliptical can enjoy the benefits of this fantastic aerobic workout when they follow the proper protocol.

 For this reason, I came up with this guide to help seniors get the most out of their elliptical equipment.
 Let’s get into it.

 What Can a 65-Year-Old Get From Exercising on an Elliptical?

 Engaging in physical activities like an elliptical workout is an effective way to prevent many chronic conditions.

 According to a study, people with heart disease, arthritis, or diabetes can benefit from exercise.

 Aside from that, exercise can help manage high cholesterol levels.
 As a result, seniors can avoid stroke and heart disease.

 Reduced Risk of Dementia

 In the later years of life, a person can no longer engage in physical activities as they did before.